AMCOM leader encourages cadets to embrace change

-AMCOM Command Sgt.
+Command Sgt.
 Maj.
-Christopher T. Doss served as the guest speaker at Sparkman High School’s 58th Annual JROTC Military Ball in Huntsville, Alabama.
+Christopher T. Doss, the senior enlisted leader at the U.S. Army Aviation and Missile Command, recently served as the guest speaker at Sparkman High School’s 58th Annual Junior Reserve Officers’ Training Corps Military Ball in Huntsville, Alabama.
+The event, themed “Blossoms of Change,” was held February 15 in Saturn Hall at the Von Braun Center.

+Doss, a Birmingham, Alabama native, enlisted in the Army in 2001.
+Throughout his distinguished career, he has undertaken multiple leadership roles, from Team Leader to Platoon Sergeant and up to Command Sergeant Major.
+He is a veteran of five combat deployments—three to Iraq and two to Afghanistan.
+In June 2024, he assumed the role of AMCOM’s Command Sergeant Major at Redstone Arsenal, Alabama.

+During his address to the JROTC cadets, Doss emphasized the significance of adaptability and resilience in the face of change.
+He shared personal anecdotes from his military service, illustrating how embracing change has been pivotal in his career and personal growth.
+He encouraged the students to view change as an opportunity for development and to remain steadfast in their commitment to their goals.

 |Date Taken: